muhammadazeem110/PIA-Application/README.md

 Choose "Login" from the main menu.
 Enter your username and password.

+* **Forget Password**
+If you forget your password,
+you can see your password by entering your username.

 * **Passenger Operations:**
 After logging in as a passenger, you can register, enter flight details, book flights, view booked flights, and cancel booked flights.